How to help your dentist look after your teeth

-Being a dentist is probably one of the most maligned and looked down on field of medicine.
-However it should be remembered that these people are doctors and should command the same courtesy and willing ness to help and assist as you would give your GP.
+Being a dentist is probably one of the most maligned and looked down on the field of medicine.
+However, it should be remembered that these people are doctors and should command the same courtesy and willingness to help and assist as you would give your GP.
 So here are a few things to keep in mind next time you take a seat in the horrible plastic-y chair at your local clinic.

-Apart from the well know effects that tobacco smoke has on the heart and respiratory system, it also massively affects your teeth by providing bacteria with a more suitable environment for replication and in turn increases the likelihood of tooth decay and plaque buildup and tooth loss.
+Apart from the well-known effects that tobacco smoke has on the heart and respiratory system, it also massively affects your teeth by providing bacteria with a more suitable environment for replication and in turn, increases the likelihood of tooth decay and plaque buildup and tooth loss.